TahaGorme/token-joiner-and-booster/README.md

+# Patched
+This script has been patched. to buy a working joiner (proxyless), dm me on discord @uutu or on telegram @tahagorme

 # Discord Server Joiner and Booster

 Discord Server Joiner and Booster is a script that allows you to automatically join a Discord server using multiple user tokens and boost them.
 This script also supports server boosting and 2captcha API and Capmonster.cloud API key for captcha solving.